djpugh/MTfit/_sources/run.rst.txt

     dip2 (double)
     rake2 (double)

 If there are multiple events saved, then the next event starts immediately after the last with the same format.
-The output binary file can be re-read into python using :func:`mtfit.inversion.read_binary_output`.
+The output binary file can be re-read into python using :func:`MTfit.inversion.read_binary_output`.